Close Menu

 Harmful microbes grow freely on implanted medical devices.
 A new method to apply a surface coating treatment to medical devices is likely to improve their safety, reducing patient complications and deaths.
 Credit: Amir Sheikhi/Penn State

-In the laboratory, researchers applied the surface treatment to several commonly used medical device materials, then tested the modified materials’ resistance to various types of bacteria, fungi, and proteins.
-They found that the treatment reduced biofilm growth by more than 80% — and in some cases up 93%, depending on the microbial strain.
+In the laboratory, researchers applied the surface treatment to several commonly used medical device materials, and then tested the modified materials’ resistance to various types of bacteria, fungi, and proteins.
+They found that the treatment reduced biofilm growth by more than 80% — and in some cases up to 93%, depending on the microbial strain.

 “The modified surfaces exhibited robust resistance against microorganisms and proteins, which is precisely what we sought to achieve,” said Richard Kaner, UCLA’s Dr. Myung Ki Hong Professor of Materials Innovation and senior author of the research.
 “The surfaces greatly reduced or even prevented biofilm formation.